whoisdatacenter/Free-Domains-Database/README.md

 # Free-Domains-Database

 # Introduction

-Welcome to our Github Profile!
+**Welcome to our Github Profile!
 We're excited to offer you an API key that unlocks a wealth of information about various domains.
-This key serves as your gateway to retrieve detailed data about different internet domains quickly and efficiently.
+This key serves as your gateway to retrieve detailed data about different internet domains quickly and efficiently.**

----
+___
 <div >
     <sub>The Project</sub>
     <br />